 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all students.
-Intervention packages are bespoke and needs led.
-Students are supported in following their interests, and chosen curriculum, • All students, regardless of their ability and/or additional needs, have full access to the curriculum.
-The progress of students taking part in intervention groups is measured on a regular basis. regardless of their SEND and/or disabilities.
-All students are able to boost their independent learning and literacy skills through application throughout the curriculum.
-The intervention packages are adapted in light of student progress.
-Students with special needs and/or disabilities can access the curriculum with adult support as appropriate.
-Assessments (including dyslexia screening) are used to identify students who need specific interventions.
-Small group intervention includes: literacy- reading, comprehension, spelling handwriting numeracy In exceptional circumstances students can be disapplied from some subjects but we plan for all children to access the entire curriculum at all times. speech and language keyboard skills motor and co-ordination skills social skills phonological awareness emotional literacy/ TIS groups. • Students allocated a place in the ARB are integrated with their mainstream peers when appropriate to their individual learning needs.
+All students, regardless of their ability and (an addition of an a a data barra full) Intervention packages are bespoke and needs led.
+The progress of students taking neutrin intervention Students are supported in following their interests, and chosen curriculum, regardless of their SEND and/or disabilities. and/or additional needs, have full access to the curriculum. part in intervention groups is measured on a regular basis.
+Students with special needs and/or disabilities can access the All students are able to boost their independent learning and literacy skills through application The intervention packages are adapted in light of student progress. curriculum with adult support as appropriate. throughout the curriculum.
+Small group intervention includes: In exceptional circumstances students can be disapplied from Assessments (including dyslexia screening) are used - literacy- reading, comprehension, some subjects but we plan for all children to access the entire to identify students who need spelling curriculum at all times. specific interventions. handwriting numeracy speech and language keyboard skills motor and co-ordination skills social skills phonological awareness emotional literacy/ TIS groups.
+Students allocated a place in the ARB are integrated with their mainstream peers when appropriate to their individual learning needs.